leiyucs/leiyucs.github.io/_pages/patents.md

 1. **Method and System for Message Correlation and Relationship Extraction for Mainframe IT Operation**, P202005901, 2020 (Filed)

-1. **Method and System for Message-based Problem Diagnose and Root Cause Analysis for Mainframe IT Operation**, P202005900, 2020 (Filed)

 1. **Method and System of knowledge management for Integrating Documentation with Log Analysis for System Problem Diagnosis**, P202005899, 2020 (Filed)

 1. **System and Method for Visual Question Generation with Answer-awareness and Region-reference**, P202007038, 2020 (Filed)